Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 </figure>

 ### Deleting Automations

-To delete an automation, click on the delete button from the list.
+To delete an automation rule, click on the **Delete** button from the list.
 Note that this is permanent and cannot be undone.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-delete-automation-rules.png" width="100%" alt="Live Agent Edit Automation Rules" />